The Medical Forum is a weekly lecture series presenting cutting edge medical research by leaders in their fields.

 All sessions will be advertised on the Dunedin School of Medicine events calendar.
 The schedule of presentations is coordinated by Dr Sarah Soper, Postgraduate Administrator for the Dunedin School of Medicine.

 Venue change: Medical Forum will be temporarily be held at Dental Blue Lecture Theatre from 8 March through 24 May, returning to the Barnett Lecture Theatre on 31 May 2017.
+Dental Blue is accessed from the Frederick Street side entrance.

 |8 March||Dental Blue||Health Sciences: Faculty of Dentistry|